Laureano’s double in 11th lifts A’s over Astros 4-3

+HOUSTON (AP) — After struggling on defense, Oakland’s Ramon Laureano was determined to atone for his mistakes when he came up to the plate with the game tied in the 11th inning against the Houston Astros.

+“I just keep moving forward … I just think about that I’m going to get in the most important situation in the game,” he said.
+“That’s how I always think and just move forward and help the team win in any way that I can.”

-HOUSTON (AP) — Matt Olson hit a three-run home run in the ninth inning and Ramon Laureano added a ground-rule RBI double with one out in the 11th, giving the Oakland Athletics a 4-3 win over the Houston Astros on Tuesday night.
+Laureano was able to do that on Tuesday when Matt Olson hit a three-run home run in the ninth inning before he added a ground-rule RBI double with one out in the 11th to give the A’s a 4-3 victory.

 It was tied at 3-3 when Olson singled off Collin McHugh (3-5) with one out in the 11th, before Mark Canha walked.
 Laureano then hit a ball to left field that rolled to the wall and lodged between the padding and the ground.
 Both runners scored by the time Josh Reddick got the ball and threw it in.